user202729/plover_websocket_server/README.md

 ## How to Use

 * Enable it in Configure -> Plugins
-* Connect to http://localhost:8086/websocket with your client and get the data pushed to you as event: data formatted JSON.
-Sending 'close' disconnects you.
+* Connect to http://localhost:8086/websocket with your client and get the data pushed to you as

-Will add more details and the exact APIs later in development.
+event: data formatted JSON.

+Received data format: Search for occurrences of `queue_message` in `plover_engine_server/manager.py`, or write an example program and observe its output.

+Controlling Plover from other programs:

+* Sending 'close' disconnects you.
+* Sending a valid JSON string will execute the specified action.
+For example `{"stroke": ["S-"]}` (note that invalid keys are silently dropped), or `{"translation": "abc"}`.

+Because the Plover inner working is closely tied to the assumption that strokes can only come from the keyboard, when `{PLOVER:RESUME}` is sent and the machine is "keyboard" then some characters before the cursor will be deleted.